andrewchaa/blog/content/posts/2020-05-21---deploy-service-fabric-type-when-one-of-its-services-needs-deletion.md

 socialImage: "/media/42-line-bible.jpg"
 ---

-# Deploy Service Fabric type when one of its services needs deletion

 Sometimes, you create a service but your are not happy with the naming.
 After fierce debate with colleagues, you rename the service.
 Locally it runs ok and everything looks fine.
 Yet the renaming the service can bite you back when you deploy it to a remote Service Fabric cluster via Azure Devops.
 Suddenly you get this error.

 > "Error Services must be explicitly deleted before removing their Service Types."